All about pre-opt

 SEVIS HELP HUB – OPTIONAL PRACTICAL TRAINING

 In this blog post, all about Pre-completion OPT was covered.
 If you have found a great opportunity while you are still in school, engaging in Pre OPT can be a great option.
-However, if you are planning to work after the graduation in the United States, make sure not to go over 356 days of OPT.
+However, if you are planning to work after graduation in the United States, make sure not to go over 356 days of OPT.